MellowPlayer/MellowPlayer/docs/users/install.rst

 We provide an AppImage so that you can try MellowPlayer on any distribution.

-Download MellowPlayer-x86_64.AppImage from a `github release`_, make it executable (chmod +x MellowPlayer-x86_64.AppImage) and run it, that's all.
+Download MellowPlayer-x86_64.AppImage from a `gitlab release`_, make it executable (chmod +x MellowPlayer-x86_64.AppImage) and run it, that's all.

 Please note that there are some limitations with the AppImage, it does not include proprietary codecs for licensing reasons.